BDC Hamburger Icon

 Top vendor report

-A top vendor report ranks your company’s top suppliers based on the volume and value of transactions.
-This report can help you determine which vendors are most crucial to your business and which invoices should be paid first.
+A top vendor report ranks your company’s top suppliers based on transaction volume and value.
+The report can help you determine which vendors are most crucial to your business and which invoices should be paid first.
 It can also help you negotiate more favorable terms with your suppliers.

 AP turnover report